 Reserve Account.
-The reserve account will be created with an initial deposit by the trust on the closing date of cash or eligible investments in an amount equal to approximately \$127,987,707.
+The reserve account will be created with an initial deposit by the trust on the closing date of cash or eligible investments in an amount equal to approximately \$283,520,000.
 The amount on deposit in the reserve account to the extent used will be replenished up to the required reserve amount on each distribution date from the amount of Available Funds remaining after payment of the prior amounts set forth under "Distributions and Payments."

-Funds will be withdrawn from the reserve account to the extent that the amount of Available Funds is insufficient to pay any of the items specified in clauses (1) through (5) under "Distributions and Payments-Distributions from the Collection Account," on any distribution date.
-These funds will be paid from the reserve account to the persons and in the order of priority specified for distributions out of the collection account in clauses (1) through (5) on a distribution date.
+Funds will be withdrawn from the reserve account to the extent that the amount of Available Funds is insufficient to pay any of the items specified in clauses (1) through (6) under "Distributions and Payments-Distributions from the Collection Account," on any distribution date.
+These funds will be paid from the reserve account to the persons and in the order of priority specified for distributions out of the collection account in clauses (1) through (6) on a distribution date.
+If the amount in the reserve account is insufficient the trust will have the right to make draw requests under the liquidity note agreement.
+See "Credit Enhancement - Liquidity Note Agreement," below.
+Starting with the February 2007 distribution date, the required aggregate amount of funds in the reserve account and available under the liquidity note commitment will step-down according to the schedule below.
+The required reserve amount will not step-down below the minimum reserve amount of \$9,200,000.
+The minimum reserve amount may be used if the liquidity note commitment has been reduced to zero or is not otherwise available.
+Funds advanced pursuant to the liquidity note agreement will be repaid as described under "Distributions and Payments."

 If on any distribution date the aggregate principal amount of the notes is less than or equal to the amount on deposit in the reserve account, then all remaining funds in the reserve account will be transferred to the collection account and distributed as principal on the notes to reduce the principal amount of each class of notes to zero.
 In addition, on the final maturity dates for each class of notes, amounts on deposit in the reserve account, if any, will be available, if necessary, to be applied to reduce the principal balance of the class of notes to zero.

-If the amount on deposit in the reserve account on any distribution date beginning with the distribution date in October 2006 (after giving effect to all deposits or withdrawals therefrom on that distribution date) exceeds the respective amount listed below for that distribution date:
+If the amount on deposit in the reserve account taken together with the amount available under the liquidity note commitment on any distribution date beginning with the distribution date in February 2007 (after giving effect to all deposits or withdrawals therefrom on that distribution date) exceeds the respective amount listed below for that distribution date: